 Chief among the goals was completing the Local Coastal Program (LCP) permitting process for the Land Use Code (LUC).
-The Planning Commission has received regular updates from staff regarding the progress on this goal, and the Coastal Commission has indicated its intent to review and bring the City's LCP update before its board for action in June 2011.
+The Planning Commission received regular updates from staff regarding the progress on this goal, held six hearings on the LCP, and provided recommendation to the Council on the City's application.
+The Coastal Commission heard the item at its September 8, 2011 hearing.
 The Commission has continued to take an active interest in the update and has considered several potential amendments to the LCP.
+The City has yet to receive the Coastal Commission's final action.